CSBSJU/CSCI-160/exercises/cracking.md

 where ```size```, ```time```, ```unit``` are three variables that represent the search space size, the time to search, and the units for the time respectively.

 ### Testing
 One of the most important tasks when developing a piece of software is to test it to ensure its correctness.
 To this end, you should create a set of test cases to test your code under different conditions.
-For this assignment, the test cases will be different values of the variable ```PROTOTYPE```.
+For this exercise, the test cases will be different values of the variable ```PROTOTYPE```.
 You should manually compute the search space size and time to search for each of the test cases, and then check your results against those of your program.
 Some examples of test cases might be:
 * ```"aaaa"```
 * ```"AAAA"```
 * ```"0000"```